-Acetaminophen is an effective analgesic with antipyretic but not anti-inflammatory activity.
+Acetaminophen is an effective analgesic with antipyretic but not antiinflammatory activity.
 Acetaminophen is generally well tolerated, causes little or no gastrointestinal irritation, and is not associated with ulcer formation.
 Acetaminophen has been associated with liver toxicity when the recommended daily dose is exceeded or in patients who chronically use alcohol.
-Patients may not realize that many over-the-counter preparations may contain Acetaminophen.
-The total daily dose of Acetaminophen should not exceed 4 grams per 24-hour period from all sources, including narcotic-Acetaminophen combination preparations.
-Patients who consume three or more alcoholic drinks per day are at greater risk for liver toxicity, and consideration should be given to the use of other analgesics or limiting the Acetaminophen dose to 2 grams per 24-hour period from all sources.
+Patients may not realize that many overthe-counter preparations may contain acetaminophen.
+In general, the total daily dose of acetaminophen should not exceed 3 grams per 24-hour period from all sources, including narcotic-acetaminophen combination preparations.
+Patients who consume three or more alcoholic drinks per day are at greater risk for liver toxicity, and consideration should be given to the use of other analgesics or limiting the acetaminophen dose to 2 grams per 24-hour period from all sources.
 Monitoring liver function via blood testing for use beyond 10 days is advisable.